Housemaster (film)

 Housemaster is a 1938 British comedy drama film directed by Herbert Brenon and starring Otto Kruger, Diana Churchill and Phillips Holmes.
 It was made by ABPC at its Elstree Studios.
+It was based on the 1936 play of the same name by Ian Hay.

+Plot

 When three young women come to stay at an elite public school, they cause disruption amongst the male students and teachers.
-It was based on the 1936 play of the same name by Ian Hay.